The 4 models that solve the challenges of remote decision-making

 The process of evaluation went like this.
 Concerning each criterion, your team members have given either a +1 if this alternative is better than the existing one or a -1 if it creates more trouble than the current website.
 If it doesn’t bring on any changes, they have decided to assign a 0 to this alternative.
 The final equation says upgrading the old website would be better than investing resources in a new one, so this is your ultimate call.

-4. BRAIN model
+Type #4: BRAIN model

-This decision-making model is the best way forward whenever there’s a sense of urgency, or your team members are under pressure to single out one preferable option.
+Out of all the decision-making models, this is the best way forward whenever there’s a sense of urgency, or your team members are under pressure to single out one preferable option.
 However, be mindful that this model can sometimes produce further discussion, so it’s in its best light when your team members need to assess the pros and cons of a situation.
+It can be in the form of a questionnaire or a collaborative document that everyone involved can edit.

-B
+B —

 benefits